programmerraja/MyBlog/content/misc/Finance  & stock.md

 ### Bonds
+website -> RBI retail direct to invest

+TBills (only monday and tuesday) and less then one year
+- save

 - Only go if you have more amount
 -

+Interset will be based on rating
+- AAA >= 8%
+- A-,BB,BBB >=13% (high risk)

+Types
+- secured  (where company have assests when company goes off they sell assests and give our money)
+- unsecured ( no assests)
+- covered bonds (same as assest)
+- senoir secure bonds

+Top question to ask
+- why they issuesing the bond
+- check there history and payment history and last 5 year sales
+- every bond have isin number allocate by nsdl
+	- go to nsdl and check by using isin number about the bond
+- check bond types

+Every bond will have series based on how long we hold based on that the interset wil change

 When an investor buys a bond, they are basically **lending money** to the organization (like a government or a company) that issues the bond.
 In return, the organization promises to pay the investor **interest** on the money they lent, usually at regular intervals (like every year or every six months).